0oKunipero0/GUI-based-Scheduling-System-using-Java/README.txt

 ============================================

 APPLICATION TITLE: Appointment Scheduling Application
-PURPOSE: It is used as an a managing application for the database that manages business customers and appointments.
+PURPOSE: It is used as a managing application for the database that manages business customers and appointments.

 ============================================